wesilios/dotfiles/nvim.lazy/README.md

 winget install Git.Git
 winget install BurntSushi.ripgrep.MSVC
 # For gcc, install MinGW or use Visual Studio Build Tools
+# For Lua/Luarocks, use Chocolatey: choco install lua luarocks -y
 ```

 **Note:** For Treesitter on Windows, you need a C compiler.
 Options: